MrSpiffy/Don-t-Starve-Together-Lily-Mod/README.md

 - Name plate on character select is not working properly
 - wearing armor looks funny on her.
 I recommend getting a More Equip Slots mod and wear a backpack over your armor.
 - faces/emotes are unfinished
-- some jank with some arm and leg animations
+- some jank with some leg animations
-- forgot to make her tolerate monster food
 - her dialogue is unedited from Webber